otterize/docs/docs/_common/cluster-setup.md

 If you don't have the Minikube CLI, first [install it](https://minikube.sigs.k8s.io/docs/start/).

-Then start your Minikube cluster with a CNI network plugin (e.g. Calico):
+Then start your Minikube cluster with Calico, in order to enforce network policies.

 ```bash
 minikube start --network-plugin=cni --cni=calico